Networks

 Latin America

-The Latin America network brings together scholars working on all aspects of the region's history and of its historical relations with other parts of the world.
-It is open to, and indeed encourages, inter and multidisciplinary perspectives and comparative approaches to the study of one of world's most diverse and fascinating regions.
+The Latin America network brings together scholars working on all aspects of the region’s history and of its relations with other parts of the world.
+It is open to, and indeed encourages, inter and multidisciplinary perspectives and comparative approaches.
+Covering a wide range of subjects, scholars affiliated with this network explore varied historical landscapes, examining the cultural, social, economic, and political dimensions that have shaped the region throughout its history.

 Material and Consumer Culture